WILMINGTON -- About 130 homes and businesses are said to be served by FairPoint's most recent broadband expansion project in town.

 FairPoint received a grant for this particular project from the Vermont Telecommunications Authority in the beginning of the year.
 It was planned for those sections of Wilmington to have access in the fall.
 Instead, service was available in April, although the timeline for the grant stated the project was to be completed by the end of June.

 Rivers told the Reformer that this was the second expansion in Wilmington through a VTA grant.
-The previous one, which was awarded in January and due by June, was completed as well.

 "We are delivering above and beyond our timelines, which is obviously great for our customers," she added.
 "This is the business we do every day.
 We're always looking for means to expand in rural areas under-served or not served at all.
 That's really what we do best in the state."